cdap-guides/cdap-etl-guide/RealtimeKafkaToTPFSAvro/README.rst

 **Notes:**

-- You can create and start the application by using the CDAP CLI (or you can use the Cask Hydrator UI for a more visual approach).
+- You can create and start the application by using the CDAP CLI (or you can use the CDAP UI for a more visual approach).

-- You can import the `config.json <config.json>`__ into the Cask Hydrator UI: you can either import it directly and run it from Hydrator as-is, or you can create an initial application as described here using the CLI and then clone it in the UI to develop it further.
+- You can import the `config.json <config.json>`__ into the CDAP UI: you can either import it directly and run it from CDAP as-is, or you can create an initial application as described here using the CLI and then clone it in the UI to develop it further.

 - You need to complete the ``artifact`` version to match the version of CDAP that you are using.
 The version currently in the ``config.json`` is ``3.5.1``.

-- You need to complete the ``plugin`` version to match the version of the Hydrator plugins that you are using.
+- You need to complete the ``plugin`` version to match the version of the CDAP plugins that you are using.
 The version currently in the ``config.json`` is ``1.4.1``.

 - This configuration is designed to be used with the CDAP SDK, and uses the SDK's